 Either we or the account holder may close an account at any time.
-Where PayPal closes an account we will normally notify the account holder two months' prior to closure, but we may also close accounts at any time on immediate notice to the accountholder on rare occasions (such as where the account holder has violated their agreement with us).
-See section 7 of the User Agreement for more details (including information on how to close your account and what effect that will have).
+Where PayPal closes an account we will normally notify the account holder two months prior to closure, but we may also close accounts at any time on immediate notice to the account holder on rare occasions (such as where the account holder has violated their agreement with us).
+See the section on Closing Your Account in the user agreement for more details (including information on how to close your account and what effect that will have).

-We may also prevent your account from sending or receiving payments, and/or from making withdrawals in certain circumstances, such as where information given to us appears to be inaccurate, you fail to perform key obligations, or you appear to have financial difficulties (see also sections 9 and 10 of the User Agreement).
+We may also prevent your account from sending or receiving payments, and/or from making withdrawals in certain circumstances, such as where information given to us appears to be inaccurate, you fail to perform key obligations, or you appear to have financial difficulties (see also the section on Restricted Activities and Holds in the user agreement).
 PayPal does not include a facility that will let you restrict or disable use of your account other than by closing it.